Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory II: the Fateev-Litvinov formula: Four-point correlation functions and BPZ-type differential equations

-with $\mathcal H$ solution of the hypergeometric differential equation of order three~\eqref{eq:hypergeometric}.
-We first need to extend the validity of the above equation to the whole range of values prescribed by Theorem~\ref{thm:analycity}, that is when $\bm\alpha\in\mathcal{A}_4$.
+In order to derive a differential equation for four-point correlation functions we first need to extend the validity of the above equation to the whole range of values prescribed by Theorem~\ref{thm:analycity}, that is when $\bm\alpha\in\mathcal{A}_4$.

-The proof of the BPZ equation in~\cite[Theorem 1.3]{Toda_OPEWV} relies on the fact that general correlation functions satisfy the local and global Ward identities~\cite[Theorem 1.1 and Theorem 1.2]{Toda_OPEWV}, which provide constraints on them.
-Other constraints arise when in addition the weights are assumed to be either semi or fully degenerate, which corresponds to the assumption that $\alpha=-\chi h_1$ and $\alpha_1=\kappa\omega_2$.